presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 .. external:: rr_7

-  `Reading Response 7 <linkhere.linkhere>`_ on Canvas.
+  `Reading Response 7 <https://umich.instructure.com/courses/108426/assignments/139268>`_ on Canvas.

 .. _problem_set_6:

 Problem Set
 -----------

-Go `HERE to see the Problem Set 6 assignment <linkhere.link>`_, where you can find the file to download and edit and submit files for this assignment.
+Go `HERE to see the Problem Set 6 assignment <https://umich.instructure.com/courses/108426/assignments/184508>`_, where you can find the file to download and edit and submit files for this assignment.

 You'll see very abbreviated instructions for each step in the file you download.
 Here on this page, you'll see extended instructions for each step to complete the problem set.